vijay0707/Python-Tutorial/README.md

   * Powerful and flexible

 ## Installation:
-   the first step is to learn how to install or update Python on a local machine or computer.
+   the first step is to learn how to install or update Python on a local machine or computer.Visit the link https://www.python.org/downloads/ to download the latest release of Python.

 if any issues or error, feel free to contact me: